awsdocs/iam-user-guide/doc_source/id_credentials_getting-report.md

 + The user's second access key was last used before IAM started tracking this information on April 22, 2015\.

 **access\_key\_2\_last\_used\_region**
-The [AWS region](https://docs.aws.amazon.com/general/latest/gr/rande.html) in which the user's second access key was most recently used\.
+The [AWS Region](https://docs.aws.amazon.com/general/latest/gr/rande.html) in which the user's second access key was most recently used\.
 When an access key is used more than once in a 15\-minute span, only the first use is recorded in this field\.
 The value in this field is `N/A` \(not applicable\) in these cases:
 + The user does not have a second access key\.
 + The user's second access key has never been used\.
 + The user's second access key was last used before IAM started tracking this information on April 22, 2015\.
-+ The last used service is not region\-specific, such as Amazon S3\.
++ The last used service is not Region\-specific, such as Amazon S3\.

 **access\_key\_2\_last\_used\_service**
 The AWS service that was most recently accessed with the user's second access key\.
 The value in this field uses the service's [namespace](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html#genref-aws-service-namespaces)—for example, `s3` for Amazon S3 and `ec2` for Amazon EC2\.
 When an access key is used more than once in a 15\-minute span, only the first use is recorded in this field\.
 The value in this field is `N/A` \(not applicable\) in these cases: